-I've forgotten my Archie login or password - what do I do now?
+I've forgotten my Cochrane Account login or password - what do I do now?

-Please go to the Archie login page then click on 'Forgot your password?' and follow the instructions.
+Please go to the Cochrane Account login page then click on 'Reset password' under 'Forgot your password?' and follow the instructions.

 A study meets the inclusion criteria for my review but does not report on the outcomes I'm interested in, should it be included or excluded?

 The study should be included in your review (but will not contribute any data to your review).
 Eligibility for trial inclusion should be based on the prespecified criteria (participants, interventions, comparison) from your published protocol.

 Should a trial be included in a review if there are reported data of interest to the topic under review but the intervention was not specifically aimed at the main outcome of the review?

 Although it is better to be inclusive rather than exclusive, as a general rule, review topics should not be driven by an outcome.
 The scope of our reviews needs to be demarcated by a focussed description of the intervention.
 However, there may be reviews where this decision would not be sensible, in which case this will be identified and discussed with the Editor during the title registration stage.